 Get in touch with our firm to learn about your legal options—start with a free case evaluation today.

 Understanding the Types of Mesothelioma

 Mesothelioma is a form of cancer that develops when inhaled asbestos fibers become embedded in the lining surrounding the body's vital organs.
 Inhaled asbestos fibers never leave the body.
-Once imbedded in the lining of the lung tissue or other vital organ, the fibers penetrate the body's natural defenses and tumors can form.
+Once embedded in the lining of the lung tissue or another vital organ, the fibers penetrate the body's natural defenses and tumors can form.
 Mesothelioma can involve the lining of the chest/lungs, abdominal cavity, or heart.

 - Pleural Mesothelioma: When asbestos fibers attach to the tissue lining the lungs (the pleura or the pleura membrane), a cancerous tumor can develop over time.
 The cancerous tumor causes the tissue lining the lung to thicken and causes fluid to build up and place pressure on the lung cavity.
 This significantly impairs normal lung function.
 Pleural mesothelioma is the most commonly diagnosed type of mesothelioma cancer.